 1.1 The purpose of this policy is to outline the principles and expected standards of conduct that underpin high-quality research and to inform the research community about what constitutes and how to manage a breach of research conduct.
 This policy is based on the Australian Code for the Responsible Conduct of Research and the associated guides.

 2. Policy scope and application

-Breach: behaviour that fails to meet the requirements of responsible research conduct as outlined in the Australian Code for the Responsible Conduct of Research and USC policies and procedures.
+Breach: behaviour that fails to meet the requirements of responsible research conduct as outlined in the Australian Code for the Responsible Conduct of Research and university policies and procedures.
 May refer to a single breach or multiple breaches.

 The Code: the Australian Code for the Responsible Conduct of Research.

 Conflict of interest: a conflict of interest exists where an independent observer might reasonably conclude that the professional actions of a person or institution are or may be unduly influenced by other interests.

 Corresponding author: the author who is, as agreed by all co-authors, responsible for communication between the publishers, managing communication between co-authors and maintaining records of the authorship agreement.

 Higher Degree by Research (HDR) students: students enrolled in a research master’s or doctoral degree.